Fire services

 Explore our Ramadan page to learn more, including dates for Ramadan.

 Every country or territory decides who can enter or leave through its borders.
-For specific information about the evidence you'll need to enter a foreign destination, including COVID-19 vaccinations and tests, check with the nearest embassy, consulate or immigration department of the destination you're entering.
+For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

-If you travel to Syria despite our advice, and don't have Syrian identity documents, you'll need a visa.
+If you travel to Syria despite our advice and don't have Syrian identity documents, you'll need a visa.

 Syrian border authorities have held Australians of Arab origin for long periods without charge.